Scanpath Prediction on Information Visualisations: Analysing Gaze Behaviour on Information Visualisations

 Compared to natural images, information visualisations often contain larger areas with uniform colours as well as small, yet important, areas such as text~\cite{matzen2017data}.
-It is therefore conceivable that, in addition to their information content, the relative saliency of individual visualisation elements influences if and when they are being looked at during the execution of a scanpath.
+It is therefore conceivable that, in addition to their information content, the relative saliency of individual visual elements influences if and when they are being looked at during the execution of a scanpath.
 It currently remains unclear, however, how salient different elements are overall as well as relative to each other.
-It is also unknown whether a particular element's saliency is stable over time or whether it changes as a function of when the element is visited.
+Furthermore, it is also unknown whether human attention is evenly distributed over a particular element over time or whether it changes as a function of when the visualisation element is more attractive.
+In the theory of visual world paradigm~\cite{huettig2005word, salverda2017visual}, the proportion of fixations on each target is plotted over time to show how visual attention shifts to different items in a scene during the comprehension of spoken language.
+However, it requires each target to have a similar size, making it not applicable in information visualisations.

-To quantify how visual attention evolves across visualisation elements, we propose the Element Fixation Density~(EFD) measure.
+Inspired by this, we propose the Element Fixation Density~(EFD) measure to quantify how visual attention evolves in arbitrary size of visual elements.
 EFD is defined as the accumulated number of gaze fixations divided by the covering area of fixation targets~\cite{shojaeizadeh2016density}.
 Derived from the term ``Fixation Density'' introduced by~\cite{shojaeizadeh2016density}, the fixation target in EFD is set to the sum area of one kind of visualisation element, such as title, data, and legend.

-\autoref{fig:analysis_generaltrend} shows the EFD~(clustered by the k-means algorithm) over time~($x-axis$, from 0 to 10 seconds) for three groups of visualisation elements, as well as for each individual element.
-As can be seen from the figure, \textit{Title} and \textit{Graphical elements} draw a substantial amount of attention in the beginning, then attention shifts to other textual elements (\textit{Label} and \textit{Source}), and Data-related components (\textit{Annotation}, \textit{Legend} and \textit{Axis}).
+Inspired by previous attention dynamics analysis \cite{fosco2020much}, we used k-means to cluster the elements that have similar attention dynamics. \yao{ The distance of two elements $x$ and $y$ is calculated as $d_{xy} = \sum\limits_{t} \lvert EFD_x(t) - EFD_y(t)\rvert$, $t$ for every 0.5 seconds. \autoref{fig:analysis_generaltrend} shows the EFD of visual elements over time in a 0.5-second bin ($x$-axis, 0\,--\,10\,s), clustered into three groups by the k-means algorithm. } As can be seen from the figure, \textit{Title} and \textit{Graphics} draw a substantial amount of attention in the beginning, then attention shifts to other textual elements (\textit{Label} and \textit{Source etc.}), and Data-related elements (\textit{Annotation}, \textit{Legend} and \textit{Axis}).
 Meanwhile, attention towards \textit{Object} and \textit{Data} is consistent across time.
-In the following paragraphs, we discuss when an element is salient in visualisations in detail.
+See Figure~4 in supplementary material for example visualisations with annotated semantic regions.
+In the following paragraphs, we discuss when an element attracts attention in visualisations in detail.